qrzn23/min/wip/magick/content.md

 “Thus, I have my own personal impressions of the act of telephoning; but I cannot be aware of what consciousness, electricity, mechanics, sound, etc., actually are in themselves.
 And although I can appeal to experience to lay down ‘laws’ as to what conditions accompany the act, I can never be sure that they have always been, or ever will again be, identical.
 (In fact, it is certain that an event can never occur twice in precisely the same circumstances.)^[If it did so, how could we call it duplex?]

 “Further, my ‘laws’ must always take nearly all the more important elements of knowledge for granted.
 I cannot say — finally — how an electric current is generated.
 I cannot be sure that some totally unsuspected force is not at work in some entirely arbitrary way.
-For example, it was formerly supposed that Hydrogen and Chlorine would unite when an electric spark was passed through the mixture ; now we “know" that the presence of a minute quantity of aqueous vapour (or some tertium quid) is essential to the reaction.
+For example, it was formerly supposed that Hydrogen and Chlorine would unite when an electric spark was passed through the mixture; now we “know" that the presence of a minute quantity of aqueous vapour (or some tertium quid) is essential to the reaction.
 We formulated before the days of Ross the ‘laws’ of malarial fever, without reference to the mosquitoj we might discover one day that the germ is only active when certain events are transpiring in some nebula^[The history of the Earth is included in the period of some such relation; so that we cannot possibly be sure that we may deny: Malarial fever is a function of the present precession of the Equinoxes”.], or when so apparently inert a substance as Argon is present in the air in certain proportions.

 “We may therefore admit quite cheerfully that Magick is as mysterious as mathematics, as empirical as poetry, as uncertain as golf, and as dependent on the personal equation as Love.